chris-code/cudaHough/README.md

 The purpose of this project is to realize a GPU-Accellerated version of the Hough- Transform by using the *CUDA*-environment with *C++*.
 To handle load/store and displaying of images, the *CImg* library is used.
 Currently, a version for detecting straight lines is implemented as both a sequential and a parallel version.
+Results are not guaranteed to be identical across both versions

 The transform takes a parameter of type HoughParameterSet.
 This object contains the dimensions of Theta (minTheta, maxTheta), dimensions of R (minR, maxR), and the